Peter-li6/Financial-Analyst-using-python/README.md

 7. Webscraping using Scrapy Spider API (application: Scrape Financial information from Yahoo finance and output onto xlsx file)
 8. Created basic front end UI using TKinter complete with buttons!

+I am new to Github so I will be uploading files on a rolling basis.
+Hope to connect with you all!